alex-m-g/My_Portfolio/README.md

-# My Data Science and Bioinformatics Portfolio
+# Alexander Manuel Garcia: Data Science and Bioinformatics Portfolio

 Welcome to my GitHub repository!
 This repository showcases a collection of my projects in **Bioinformatics** and **Healthcare Data Science**.
 These projects demonstrate my skills and expertise in analyzing complex datasets, developing predictive models, and extracting valuable insights from biological and healthcare data.